Your 10 steps to success

 - Initial screening.
 The first stage is the assessment of your potential suitability for employment by the NZDF.
 You will complete an online form requesting detailed information on your military career, skills, experience and qualifications.
 This information will then be screened by the lateral recruitment team to determine whether you meet the requirements for our current overseas vacancies.

 - Career manager’s assessment.
-Your Candidate Coordinator will request supporting documentation for assessment by the Career Manager of your specialisation.
+Your CEF will request supporting documentation for assessment by the Career Manager of your specialisation.
 As a minimum, we will request a current CV, your three most recent military performance reports and all trade relevant qualifications (military and civilian).
 The CV needs to clearly reflect your military career – positions, postings and deployments.
 The Career Manager will then review your application against current vacancies and determine whether to progress you to the next stage.

 - Medical questionnaire.
 The Medical Questionnaire is an initial medical screening tool to allow us to assess your medical suitability for employment in the NZDF.
 It will be sent to you via your Defence Careers profile to complete online.
 If you list any medical issues, please provide as much detail as possible to allow our doctors to fully assess the situation.
 You may be requested to provide more detailed information.